unicode-org/message-format-wg/spec/registry.md

 ### The `:unit` function

+The _function_ `:unit` is **Proposed** for inclusion in the next release of this specification but has not yet been finalized.
-The _function_ `:unit` is a selector and formatter for unitized values, that is, numeric values associated with a unit of measurement.
+The _function_ `:unit` is proposed to be a **RECOMMENDED** selector and formatter for unitized values, that is, for numeric values associated with a unit of measurement.
 This is a specialized form of numeric selection and formatting.

-> [!IMPORTANT]
-> Implementation of this function is **_OPTIONAL_**.
-> Any implementation of this function is strongly encouraged to follow this specification.

 #### Operands